transylvaniasprint/transylvaniasprint.org/website/content/_index.md

 Join us for a week of Nix hacking, learning, and fun in the countryside of Transylvania, Romania.

 We will stay at a guest house in the countryside, with a nice view of the forest, a good spot for hiking.
-The guest house provides accomodation, food, fiber internet, common spaces for hacking, and other amenities.
+The guest house provides accommodation, food, fiber internet, common spaces for hacking, and other amenities.

 We aim to invite a mix of people, with intermediate to veteran Nix experience, providing an opportunity to learn from each other as well as improve the ecosystem.
-Accomodation is included so the event should be accessible for a wider range of people from the region, not only established professionals.
+Accommodation is included so the event should be accessible for a wider range of people from the region, not only established professionals.

 ## Registration